LL97 Covered Buildings List FAQs

 What is a BBL?

 A BBL (borough, block and lot) is a 10-digit identifier provided to the Department of Buildings (DOB) by the Department of Finance (DOF), to identify the tax lots containing buildings that meet the square footage threshold of LL97.
 A BBL can include one building or multiple buildings.
-Note that LL97 compliance requirements must be demonstrated at the building level (as designated by a Building Information Number, or BIN) rather than BBL level.
+Note that LL97 compliance requirements must be demonstrated at the building level (as designated by a Building Identification Number, or BIN) rather than BBL level.

 My building does not meet the LL97 square foot threshold - how do I remove it from the CBL?